pravb/quic-dc/draft-montenegro-quic-dc.md

 QUIC is a new transport for the internet.
 In its generality, there are features which are not well suited for datacenter environments.
 In particular, QUIC uses Packet Number Protection (PNP) to prevent ossification and to provide unlinkability upon (voluntary) migration.
-However, there are environments where these are not a concern, in particular, connections within a datacenter and in the backend.
+However, there are constrained environments where these are not a concern, in particular, connections within a datacenter.

 This document defines
-a negotiation using transport parameters to disable PNP.
-Internet facing nodes should not disable PNP, so browsers, for example, should not implement this extension.
-On the other hand, properly configured nodes within a datacenter could turn off PNP in their exchanges to avoid the CPU cost that PNP implies.
+a negotiation mechanims using transport parameters to disable PNP.
+Internet facing nodes MUST not disable PNP, so browsers, for example, should not implement this extension.
+On the other hand, configured nodes within a datacenter could turn off PNP in their exchanges to avoid the CPU cost that PNP implies.

 # Conventions and Definitions